kncrabtree/blackchirp/doc/source/user_guide/hw/gpibcontroller.rst

 Prologix GPIB-USB Controller (prologixgpibusb) ..............................................

-The `Prologix GPIB-Ethernet controller <https://prologix.biz/product/gpib-usb-controller/>`_ is the same as the GPIB-Ethernet controller, but connects via an internal USB-RS232 bridge.
+The `Prologix GPIB-USB controller <https://prologix.biz/product/gpib-usb-controller/>`_ is the same as the GPIB-Ethernet controller, but connects via an internal USB-RS232 bridge.
 Blackchirp implements this device as an Rs232Instrument.